johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-02-05-docusaurus-blogs-adding-breadcrumb-structured-data/index.md

 ## Conclusion

 This is a useful addition to the blog.
 I'd like it more if it was a physical breadcrumb as well; not just an "invisible" one.
-I may open an issue with Docusaurus to see if that's possible.
+[I've opened an issue with Docusaurus to see if that's possible](https://docusaurus.io/feature-requests/p/add-breadcrumb-for-blog-posts).
 I would imagine, if that does get added, it would likely be a single breadcrumb rather than multiple ones.
 But let me not preempt; let's see what comes of it.